nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 For more information, refer to [NuoDB Backup and Restore in Kubernetes](./BackupAndRestore.md).
 - Determine if any NuoDB Helm chart options or NuoDB product configuration files need modification to take advantage of new features or changes to features.
 For more information, refer to [NuoDB Helm Chart Release Notes](https://github.com/nuodb/nuodb-helm-charts/releases), [NuoDB Release Notes](https://doc.nuodb.com/nuodb/latest/release-notes/), and [NuoDB Configuration Files](https://doc.nuodb.com/nuodb/latest/reference-information/configuration-files/).
-- Check for any additional upgrade requirements in [NuoDB documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/preparing-to-upgrade/).
+- Check for any additional upgrade requirements in the [NuoDB documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/preparing-to-upgrade/).
 - Ensure that the Kubernetes cluster has enough resources to schedule new TE Pods.

 ## Upgrading existing domains

 ### Overview

-NuoDB software upgrade in Kubernetes environments is done by changing the NuoDB image used by every Helm release installed with the `admin` or the `database` Helm chart.
+A NuoDB software upgrade in Kubernetes environments is done by changing the NuoDB image used by every Helm release installed with the `admin` or the `database` Helm chart.
 To list all installed Helm releases in the _nuodb_ namespace, use the `helm list -n nuodb` command.

 The `helm upgrade <release> <chart>` command is used for upgrading to a new chart version and a new NuoDB image.